 Often when guests have arrived on-site, they’ll have an even better sense of what they’d like to do based on the sights and sounds or even hearing what other guests are discussing.

-And if your guests are having a great experience then promote the opportunity to share this with their friends and family by purchasing gift cards and vouchers.
+And if your guests are having a great experience, then promote the opportunity to share this with their friends and family by purchasing gift cards and vouchers.
+These can be prominently displayed at checkout points and integrated into the purchase process online and offline.

 Expand your marketing reach and encourage more in-venue sales by looking for co-marketing opportunities with other local businesses.